– Brownie Camera Nº 2 | Kodak | 1901/1933 –

 Light meters were a professional item.
 At that time, most of the week-end photographers were used in reading and interpreting charts like the one below.
 It was printed with the owners manual for Brownies Nº2.
 Note that this chart is intended for indoor photography there is nothing below 2 seconds.

 The idea of Kodak with these cameras was to make photography affordable to everybody, cost and technically speaking .
-Together with cameras, they marketed all that was needed to allow amateurs to go from shooting to final printing at home and without a darkroom.
-Beyond that, what proved to be the very future of photography, Kodak also offered development and enlargement services by mail order.
-You can see their proposition for film development at my page: Kodak Film Tank
+Together with cameras, they marketed all that was needed to allow amateurs to go from shooting to final printing at home and without a traditional darkroom.
+Beyond that, what proved to be the very future of photography, Kodak also offered development and printing services by mail order.

-Not even electricity was a must to record one’s vacation.
+Not even electricity was a must to record one’s memories.
 Kodak marketed also enlargers using daylight.
 Very simple idea, something like a camera with film in one side and paper on the other.
-Have also a look at Pigeon safe light for real dark-room before electricity.

 Another interesting accessory was the Kodak Amateur Flash Outfit that is also featured in the camera manual.